TNTull/liftoff-assignments/P2-Project_Outline/README.md

 My group project will be a family tree with some fetures that ones on the web don't have.

 This project was motivated by the interest of the mother of a group member.
-Many people like to have their family tree and it would be great for the extra features.
+Many people like to have their family tree and it would be great to have the extra features.

 ### Features